LesleyLai/digital-garden/content/Concepts/validity (logic).md

 > From the first row of the truth table, we observe that it is possible for all premises to be true while the conclusion is false.
 Therefore, the argument is invalid.

 ## Relationship with Soundness
 Note that _validity doesn't mean truth_.
 If a promise is false, then even a valid argument can't guarantee conclusion.
-On the other hand, [[affirming the consequent|even when the conclusion is true, we can't guarantee that the promise is true]].
+On the other hand, [[./affirming the consequent|even when the conclusion is true, we can't guarantee that the promise is true]].
 If a valid argument is also true, we say that it is [[./deductive soundness|sound]].

 [^1]: Smith, Nicholas J.J.. _Logic : The Laws of Truth_, Princeton University Press, 2012.
 Chapter 1